Arabian-vACC/library/docs/foundations/vmats p2/vectoring.md

 ### 8.4.1 Forgetting that an aircraft has been issued a vector
 This has a negative impact on flight efficiency and may also “surprise” the next controller if the airway or arrival procedure makes a sharp turn at the transfer point and the aircraft does not.

 To mitigate this risk, the aircraft tag is marked before handoff to the next controller when the aircraft is placed under radar vectors.
+It must also be checked that before transfer to the next controller, the aircraft has been assigned a direct in case it was earlier vectored for sequencing.

 ### 8.4.2 Miscalculation of wind impact
 If a controller attempts to sequence an aircraft behind another and by turning but instructs the aircraft to turn so the tailwind increases, the manoeuvre may have no effect as the tailwinds increases the aircraft’s speed effectively reducing the expected benefit from vectoring.